swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

     /// Represents an overall purpose of the build, which affects such things as
     /// optimization and generation of debug symbols. public enum BuildConfiguration {
-        case debug
-        case release
+        case debug, release
     }

-    /// Represents the amount of detail in a log. public enum BuildLogVerbosity {
+    /// Represents the amount of detail in a build log (corresponding to the `-v`
-        case concise
-        case verbose
+    /// and `-vv` options to `swift build`). public enum BuildLogVerbosity {
-        case debug
+        case concise, verbose, debug
     }

     /// Represents the results of running a build.